HowieDuhzit/DuhzitOS/docs/archive/FAQ.md

 <details>
  <summary><strong> How do I configure my hybrid laptop with Intel/NVIDIA GPUs?  </strong></summary>

-1. Either run the `install-zaneyos.sh` script and select `nvidia-laptop` template or if configuring manually, set the template in the `flake.nix` to `nvidia-prime`
+1. Either run the `install-duhzitos.sh` script and select `nvidia-laptop` template or if configuring manually, set the template in the `flake.nix` to `nvidia-prime`

-2. In the `~/zaneyos/hosts/HYBRID-HOST/variables.nix` file you will need to set the PCI IDs for the Intel and NVIDIA GPUs.
+2. In the `~/duhzitos/hosts/HYBRID-HOST/variables.nix` file you will need to set the PCI IDs for the Intel and NVIDIA GPUs.
 Refer to [this page](https://nixos.wiki/wiki/Nvidia) to help determine those values.

 3. Once you have everything configured properly, use the `fr` Flake Rebuild alias to create a new generation.

-4. In the `~/zaneyos/modules/home/hyprland/config.nix` file is an ENV setting` "AQ_DRM_DEVICES,/dev/dri/card0:/dev/dri/card1"` This sets the primary and secondary GPUs.
+4. In the `~/duhzitos/modules/home/hyprland/config.nix` file is an ENV setting` "AQ_DRM_DEVICES,/dev/dri/card0:/dev/dri/card1"` This sets the primary and secondary GPUs.
 Using the info from the weblink above you might have to change the order of these values.

 </details>